MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/api-based-overview.md

 ### OpenAPI Description

 The OpenAPI Description (OAD) is the industry-standard specification that details the structure and outline of OpenAPI files.
 It's a language-agnostic, human-readable format for describing APIs.
 It's designed to be easily read and written by both humans and machines.
 The schema is machine-readable and can be represented in either YAML or JSON.
-An OAD document is required before creating an API-driven message extension.
+An OpenAPI Description document is required before creating an API-driven message extension.

 The following code is an example of an OpenAPI Description document: <br/>
 <br/>